Damongu/census-income-/README.md

 # census-income-
 A census income machine learning project

+open `final_census_income_project-checkpoint.ipynb` plz

-for the row data file, I convert it into csv for me easy to read in jupyter notebook The csv file has been uploaded
+for the row data file, I convert it into csv for me easy to read in jupyter notebook The csv files(`adults.csv` and `test.csv`)  has been uploaded

-Please open the adult_income_machine_learning-checkpoint.ipynb with jupyter notebook or google colab
+The `adult_income_machine_learning-checkpoint.ipynb` is a draft version, without the test.data

+I found I lost one data file to analyze after I finish `adult_income_machine_learning-checkpoint.ipynb`

+So that I do it again in `final_census_income_project-checkpoint.ipynb`